wmo-im/wis2box/docs/source/user/public-services-setup.rst

 The wis2box user interface uses the wis2box API to visualize the data configured and shared through wis2box.

-The 'MAP' or 'EXPLORE' option of each dataset allows you to visualize Weather Observations per station.
+The 'MAP' or 'EXPLORE' option of each dataset allows you to visualize Weather Observations per station for data published in the '../synop' collection and requires the 'bufr2geojson' plugin to be configured for your dataset.

 .. image:: ../_static/wis2box-map-view.png
   :width: 800